97 Questions for Couples Guaranteed To Ignite Amazing Conversation

 You can build the anticipation for your sexual encounters by wearing something that your partner finds sexy.

-Look online and find something you'd like your partner to wear, and send him or her the link.
+Look online and find something you'd like your lover to wear, and send him or her the link.
 Or better yet, surprise your partner with a gift of something fun to wear.